Every site decision,

 Now in pilot

-We're working with 5–10 expansion teams to validate the workflow before general launch.
+We're working with 5–10 operators to validate the workflow before general launch.
 Pilot partners get hands-on onboarding, direct input on the roadmap, and locked-in pricing.